Abstract submission is OPEN.

 Also, new for WES 2020, we invite ‘On the Front Line’ presentations.
 The aim is to hear the ‘voice of the worker’ and their experiences of work and employment.
 This might involve workers as co-authors or co-presenters, or workers might be embodied within the presentation; through audio, photograph, art, film or other creative means.

-We also welcome suggestions for Special Sessions or events on any topic that matters for work and the lives of workers.
+We also welcome suggestions for Special Events on any topic that matters for work and the lives of workers.
 The topic should relate to the Aims and Scope of the journal Work, Employment and Society and the conference’s theme: this might involve staging a debate on a controversial topic, challenging orthodoxy or highlighting a misunderstood concept or practice.

 We welcome abstract submissions in three separate categories: